drKreso/amount_inflector/README.md

 Small gem for

 1. pluralizing year/month/week/day words in Croatia
-2. converting number amounts to words in HRK currecy
+2. converting number amounts to words in HRK currency

 In English it is straightforward: